groue/GRMustache/Guides/security.md

 Security
 ========

-GRMustache ships with security features that help preventing malicious templates and data to threaten your application.
+GRMustache ships with security features that help preventing untrusted templates and data to threaten your application.

 Safe Key Access